Professor Raph L Hamers

 Clinical Infectious Diseases Research in Indonesia

-Dr. Hamers' work has ranged from biomedicine to global health, with a focus on improving health outcomes of complex infectious diseases in low and middle income countries.
+Prof. Hamers' research is wide-ranging across several global health challenges, with a focus on improving health outcomes of complex infectious diseases in low and middle income countries.
 He has extensive experience as a lead investigator of clinical trials and connected epidemiological, social and laboratory science studies in sub-Saharan Africa and Southeast Asia.
-Dr. Hamers's research is focused on the diagnosis and clinical management, drug resistance and immune function in HIV-1 infection, the clinical management of tuberculosis, antimicrobial stewardship, and emerging infectious diseases.
-This includes COVID-19 diagnostics, vaccines and therapeutics, and its collateral impacts on the wider health system in Indonesia.
-He is also a consultant for the World Health Organization Antimicrobial Resistance Division.
-He has received funding from the Dutch Research Council, the Dutch AidsFonds, the UK Medical Research Council-UK Research and Innovation (UKRI), UK Wellcome Trust, US Centre for Disease Prevention and Control, Oxford University, and other agencies.
+His research focuses on drug resistance and immune function in HIV-1 infection, the clinical management of tuberculosis, antimicrobial resistance and stewardship, and other emerging infectious diseases.

 Recent publications